 How Agile do I need to be to Climb the Rigging ?

-Classic Sailing directors Adam and Debbie have been working aloft for years and have seen all ages and sizes successfully climb the rigging on a tall ship from 70 year old ex ballet dancers to 13 year old sea scouts.
+We have been working al for years and have seen all sorts of people climb the mast.
+This goes for everyone from 70 year old ex ballet dancers to 13 year old sea scouts.
 For someone of average fitness the challenge is about 75% mental and 25% physical.
 Sailors with disabilities can climb aloft too on specialist tall ships.

 Up & Over the Futtock Shrouds